-- who is a member in good standing of the bar of a District Court of the United States other than the Middle District of Florida (a "Non-Resident Attorney") may appear pro hac vice upon motion to the Court provided that such privilege is not abused by frequent or regular appearances in separate cases to such a degree as to constitute the maintenance of a regular practice of law in the Middle District of Florida.
+(1) Attorneys Not Admitted to Practice in the Middle District.
+An attorney who is a member in good standing of the bar of a District Court of the United States other than the Middle District of Florida (a "Non-Resident Attorney") may appear pro hac vice upon motion to the Court provided that such privilege is not abused by frequent or regular appearances in separate cases to such a degree as to constitute the maintenance of a regular practice of law in the Middle District of Florida.
 Motions to appear pro hac vice shall be accompanied by a written designation of an attorney admitted to practice in the Middle District and that attorney's consent to act as local counsel.
-A form motion to appear pro hac vice, a form written designation, and a form order granting the motion are available on the Court's website, www.flmb.uscourts.gov. - (2) Government Attorneys.
-Any attorney representing the United States, or any agency thereof, having the authority of the Government to appear as its counsel, may appear specially and be heard in any case or proceeding in which the Government or such agency thereof is a party in interest, without formal or general admission.
+A form motion to appear pro hac vice, a form written designation, and a form order granting the motion are available on the Court's website, www.flmb.uscourts.gov.